 - This is how Noble Kale became a spirit of vengeance in Ghost Rider.
-He was supposed to go heaven but his father sold his soul to Mephisto, who after lots of whining convinced Uri-El not to take him to heaven (which ended up being Mephisto's undoing...for a little while)
+He was supposed to go to Heaven, but his father sold his soul to Mephisto, who, after lots of whining, convinced Uri-El not to take him to Heaven (which ended up being Mephisto's undoing...for a little while).

 - A joke recycled every time a celebrity gets caught in a sex scandal: X and the Pope die at the same time, but there's an error and they go to the wrong afterlife.
 The error is fixed, and they cross each other going down/back up.
 The Pope asks X if he met the Virgin Mary, X smirks and says they don't call her that anymore.

-- In Ghost Story, Harry Dresden encounters an angel sent to a critically wounded Father Forthill to escort him safely to Heaven if he dies.
-She explains that Hell would steal even the souls of saints if they could get away with it.
-And the nether zone of the afterlife is unsafe enough that the souls working there need an angel security guard.
+- In Ghost Story, Harry Dresden encounters an angel sent to a critically-wounded Father Forthill to escort him safely to Heaven if he dies.
+She explains that Hell would steal even the souls of saints if they could get away with it, and the nether zone of the afterlife is unsafe enough that the souls working there need an angelic security guard.

 - In the Incarnations of Immortality series, the system for processing souls is rather messed up, due to God slacking off.
 Zane, the new Death, is unsatisfied with babies going to Purgatory, and manages to get the system adjusted to send them to Heaven instead.
-Later on, when Parry takes over running hell in For Love Of Evil, he realizes a large portion of souls arriving there don't deserve it, and tries to show the A Hell of a Time instead.
-Eventually he instigates a Plan to get God replaced.
+Later on, when Parry takes over running Hell in For Love Of Evil, he realizes a large portion of souls arriving there don't deserve it, and tries to show them A Hell of a Time instead.
+Eventually, he instigates a Plan to get God replaced.

 - In The Salvation War, Heaven has been closed off for centuries.
 Everyone who otherwise would have gone there has gone to Hell instead, no matter how Faithful they were.